axcheron/axcheron.github.io/_htb/10_writeup_multimaster.md

 +----+--------------------------------------------------------------------------------------------------+----------+
 ```

-Awesome !
+Awesome!
 We now have a complete list of usernames and password hashes.

 ## Hashes Cracking